Arranging a funeral or cremation in New York

 - The duly appointed fiduciary of the decedent’s estate

 - Close friend or other relative who is reasonably familiar with the decedent’s wishes, including his or her religious or moral beliefs, when no one higher on the list is available, willing, or competent to act; (Note: This person must complete an “At-Need Written Statement of Person Having the Right to Control Disposition” form)

 With the increase in the divorce rate and the growing number of second marriages and stepchildren, there is a benefit to appointing an agent or pre-signing your own authorization.
 This will ensure that your disposition wishes are carried out without any family disagreements.

 Who is responsible for paying for the funeral expenses?

 There are basically 2 options – either you pre-plan and prepay for your funeral expenses, or surviving family will become liable for your disposition costs.
-You do not have to formally set up a funeral contract with a funeral service provider, but can make adequate provision by putting funds aside in a POD account in order that the person who will arrange your funeral can access this fund immediately upon the death.
+You do not have to formally set up a funeral contract with a funeral service provider but can make adequate provisions by putting funds aside in a POD account in order that the person who will arrange your funeral can access this fund immediately upon the death.
 You can read more about this in ‘What is my best and safest option for putting aside money for a funeral?’.

 Prepayment Funeral Plans in New York

 Pre-planning and prepaying a funeral can enable you to take the financial burden from surviving family and also ensure your own wishes are clearly met.
 State law regulates pre-need funeral plans in New York and all funds go into a Trust.